modalityone/modality/README.md

 # Modality
 Modality is a free, open-source, hospitality-oriented booking system, currently in development.
-It will support significant event complexity, unmatched by any existing open or closed-source solution.
+It will support significant event complexity, unmatched by any existing solution that we are aware of.

 Modality will support: